 If it is, then the link is yours.

 With so many link building options, people think that guest posting is dead.

 Well, it is not.

-In fact, I have written a whole post that shows how I boosted businesses of my 100+ agencies clients through guest posting.
+In fact, I have written a whole post that shows how we boosted businesses of our 100+ agency clients through guest posting.

 So, guest posting is not at all dead, and it still works great for link building if you carry it out in the right way.

 But guest posting is a bit tricky because it comes up with some rules.